icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 1000 lines for SourceForge online 'ReadMe'.txt

 Fixed bugs:
 - 'FormatException' when opening the terminal settings of a terminal that is based on an existing .yat file fixed, additional test cases added to regression testing (bugs #306 and #307)
-- Issues with 'Send File' fixed, handling of recent commands and shortcuts improved (bug #304)
+- Issues with [Send File] fixed, handling of recent commands and shortcuts improved (bug #304)

 YAT 2.0 Gamma 1 Version 1.99.32 :: 2015-06-01